thisCoderGuy/ai-waf/docs/datasets/generating_datasets.md

 You can access the Kali Linux container's terminal to initiate traffic generation or perform manual attacks:

-`docker exec -it kali /bin/bash`
+`docker exec -it kali-locust /bin/bash`

+You can review logs from the containers, e.g.:

+`docker compose logs kali`

+`docker compose logs coraza-proxy`

 ## **Stopping the Dataset Generation**

 After your desired data generation duration, you can stop the running services to collect your datasets:

-`docker compose --profile app-core down`
+`docker compose --profile app-core --profile dataset-gen down`

 This command will stop and remove the app-core services, leaving your generated data in the `./training/training-data/raw` directory on your host, ready for the **Model Training Mode**.